kojodoc/kojodoc.github.io/tutorials/generative-art-grid-intro.md

 rangeTill(4, 11.5, 2.5).toArray //> res17: Array[BigDecimal] = Array(4.0, 6.5, 9.0)
 ```

-Type out the following code and run it.
+Type in the code below and run it.
 Look at the output.
 Make sure you understand how the output is generated.

 ---